Description

 - Reduced hepatic fat synthesis

-Synergistic Effects of Dual Activation: The magic of Mazdutide lies not just in combining these effects but in their synergistic interaction.
-GLP-1 activation prevents the hyperglycemia that glucagon alone would cause, while glucagon activation enhances the weight loss beyond what GLP-1 alone achieves.
-The result is superior efficacy with maintained safety—a true advancement over single-receptor agonists.
+Combined Effects of Dual Start: The magic of Mazdutide lies not just in combining these effects but in their combined interaction.
+GLP-1 start prevents the hyperglycemia that glucagon alone would cause, while glucagon start enhances the weight loss beyond what GLP-1 alone achieves.
+The result is superior effect with kept safety—a true advancement over single-receptor agonists.

-Mazdutide’s journey from concept to approval demonstrates rigorous scientific validation:
+Mazdutide’s journey from concept to approval shows rigorous scientific validation:

 - 2020-2021: Phase 1b trials in obesity and type 2 diabetes populations